michaelnation26/pix2pix-edges-with-color/README.md

 ## Results

-The color schemes for inputs `1a` and `2a` matches the original and was used during training.
+The color schemes for inputs `1a` and `2a` matches the original and were used during training.
 The color schemes for inputs `1b` and `2b` were chosen by me and were not used during training for those particular shoe models.

 ![results](images/results.png)